fahiid33/SimpleBlogManager/README.md

 Access the application: Once the application is running, you can access it at http://localhost:3000.

 For any issues or contributions, feel free to open a pull request or issue on the repository.

+### Hint :

+the domain in about section of the repository will only show you the website you will not be able to do CRUD operations e.g interact with the database, it's just a preview of what the website is looking like